 Several friends of Carla’s suspected the involvement of Aaravindha and Sambodha in her death.
 They gave statements to police describing Sambodha as cult-like and highlighting unusual behavior by members.
 In mid-March someone actually put posters up in town with a photo of Aaravindha that read “Wanted For the Torture and Murder of Carla Shaffer.”

 Several people, including Sambodha members, were on scene at Carla’s home and the surrounding area at the time she was found.
-One person who was there saw Markus Naugle and Laura Wheelock, Deborah Martyn, Clay Philbrick, Stacy
+One person who was there saw Markus Naugle and Laura Wheelock, Deborah Martyn, Clay Philbrick, Stacy Ramillah and Dave Lutz.

 Jim had heard Carla may have been found and started to walk down the road to the pond.
 He was intercepted by Markus Naugle.
 Markus walked Jim up to Seaview Street, where Jim got into a Jeep that was stopped there.
-Soon the car was surrounded by a group of people including Aaravindha and
+Soon the car was surrounded by a group of people including Aaravindha and Ashayrah.
+Jim said, “they were right there keeping control of things.”
+They all gathered around the Jeep and prevented him from going down to the pond he said.

 In Jim’s notes from his research into the case, he writes that on one occasion in the weeks after Carla died Markus came by with a “hard sell” that her death was suicide.
 He listed things like the fact that she hadn’t paid the full water bill as evidence of her being suicidal.
 Markus had also contacted people shortly after Carla’s death rationalizing what happened using spiritual lingo.

 On another occasion, Jim said Markus made a strange comment.
-After describing to him that Carla’s liver was punctured Jim said Markus
+After describing to him that Carla’s liver was punctured Jim said Markus replied “They were so delicate, her internal organs, I’m surprised they weren’t all punctured.”

 Jim noted in his research journal that Herlwyn Lutz (father of Sambodha member Dave Lutz) tried to convince him the Rife machine made Carla lose it.
 “He was convincing me the Rife machine was responsible for Carla attacking herself.
 He approached me yesterday to clarify that point because people were thinking that Janis [Aaravindha] was involved…Plan to inform him that no one is buying that theory.”
 Jim’s notes also reflect that Aaravindha was saying the Rife machine made Carla go crazy and attack herself.